 A motion was made by Commissioner Hardin, seconded by Vice Mayor Burrie, to take the item off the table.

-A motion was made by Commissioner Hardin, seconded by Vice the Ordinance be APPROVED FIRST Mayor Burrie, that READING.
+by Commissioner Hardin, seconded motion made by Vice A was Ordinance APPROVED FIRST Mayor Burrie, that the be READING.
 The motion carried by the following vote:

 14. 18-527 P.H.
 2018-101: (PUBLIC HEARING 1ST READING)